 It’s a Tim Burton-esque adventure with spindly 3D characters, dreamy settings, and mean-looking monsters.
 Lost in Random might have a spooky premise with the kidnapped sister and all, but it’s also a heartwarming tale without putting it in outright nightmare territory.
 Even the promotional materials like the trailer scream storybook come to life.
 Digital Trends’ reviewer mentioned some cons, but it succeeded in entertaining them with well-developed (if long-winded) characters and an intriguing mystery.

-Lost in Random is on the Nintendo Switch, Xbox Series X/S, Microsoft Windows, PlayStation 5, Xbox One, PS4, and PS5.
+Lost in Random is on the Nintendo Switch,

 Night in the Woods stars college dropout Mae Benson in her return to her rundown hometown of Possum Springs.
 Players help Mae cope with her feelings of aimlessness while uncovering something sinister brewing behind the suburban normalcy of the Western Pennsylvania-based town.
 It’s a hybrid genre adventure game that’s sure to entertain with its variety of mini-games and humorous, thoughtful dialogue.